Review of the California Virtual Academy (CAVA) Free Public Homeschooling Program

 These are some pros of using the California Virtual Academy:

-- It's free.
+- Because it's a public charter school, it's free.
 Most materials and a computer are provided

 - It's easy to track your child's progress and enter attendance

-- Online games, stories and tutorials do a lot of the teaching in a fun way
+- Online games, stories and tutorials do a lot of the teaching in a fun way.
+This can make it easier for parents who work from home.
+If your children are enjoying the lessons, they may require less input for you

 - The program is mastery based, so you don't have to teach your kids things they already know.
 Kids can progress to the next grade level for whatever subjects they finish early

 - Kids can take online classes.
-Some areas have classes kids can attend
+Some areas have classes kids can attend, but those might not be available during the pandemic

 - The High School program offers honors and Advanced Placement (AP) courses.
 More than 90 high school courses are offered

-- While this is an online school, not all schooling is done online
+- While this is an online school, not all schooling is done online.
+There will be workbooks and reading assignments

 I left the program after one year because I felt for us that the cons outweighed the benefits.
-Here are some cons:
+These are cons that may be more of an issue for long term homeschoolers and might not be a problem for families using CAVA temporarily during the pandemic.

 - You are told what to teach and how to teach.
 Many homeschoolers may want to tailor schooling to their child's individual needs.
 So, the downsides can be the same as sending your child to a public or private school with a one-size-fits-all curriculum